 - You can also specify whether and what they can order from the kids menu.
 Brilliant!
 No lunch time stress for Mum and Dad!

 - There’s a range of options, our son loved the chicken tenders and fruit platters.

 WHO CAN PLAY?

 - Under 2: must be accompanied (either by parents or a nanny)

-Note: We were guests of Finns Recreation Club and received a family Super Fun Pass.
+Note: We were guests of Finns Recreation Club in 2017 and received a family Super Fun Pass.
 We paid for our own food and drinks including socks to Bounce.